 - 1st offense Warning, recorded in Infinite Campus by teacher.
 Parents will be called for a change of clothing.
-Student will sit in the office until a parent arrives with a change of clothing and the student will receive a zero in all classes missed. - 2nd offense 1 hour of detention, recorded in Infinite Campus by teacher.
+Student will sit in the office until a parent arrives with a change of clothing. - 2nd offense 1 hour of detention, recorded in Infinite Campus by teacher.
 Parents will be called for a change of clothing.
-Student will sit in the office until a parent arrives with a change of clothing and the student will receive a zero in all classes missed. - 3rd offense 1 day of in-school suspension & behavior warning letter.
+Student will sit in the office until a parent arrives with a change of clothing. - 3rd offense 1 day of in-school suspension & behavior warning letter.
 Parents will be called for a change of clothing.
-Student will sit in the office until a parent arrives with a change of clothing and the student will receive a zero in all classes missed. - 4th offense 3 days of in-school suspension & behavior probation letter.
+Student will sit in the office until a parent arrives with a change of clothing. - 4th offense 3 days of in-school suspension & behavior probation letter.
 Parents will be called for a change of clothing.
-Student will sit in the office until a parent arrives with a change of clothing and the student will receive a zero in all classes missed. - 5th offense 1 day of out-of-school suspension & student in jeopardy of dismissal.
+Student will sit in the office until a parent arrives with a change of clothing. - 5th offense 1 day of out-of-school suspension & student in jeopardy of dismissal.